glmquint/SecureBooksellingWebsite/README.md

 - [ ] download purchased books
 - [ ] SSL certificates on server
   - [ ] use a custom webserver (because https://stackoverflow.com/questions/27597670/how-to-enable-https-connections-in-phpstorms-built-in-web-server)
-- [ ] make it simpler to change the number of books in cart (maybe a counter)
+- [X] make it simpler to change the number of books in cart
 - [X] show availability in book store
-- [ ] remove a single book from cart
+- [X] remove a single book from cart
 - [ ] add user check on books page
 - [ ] impose strong password (zxcvbn php)
 - [ ] handle session timeout